Poetry Santa Cruz Poetry Santa Cruz Muse

 Local Periodical Poetry Publications

-• The Spring 2013 issue of Catamaran Literary Reader is available now from the website and at Bookshop Santa Cruz.
+• The Summer 2017 issue of Catamaran Literary Reader is available from the website and at Bookshop Santa Cruz.

 Breaking into Print: Poetry Books by Local Authors